vcatlett/Python-Workshop-Intermediate/README.md

 # UTD REU Python 3 Workshop

+## What's In this Repository
+* **README.md** is the file that creates this description
+* **workshop_scripts** contains the Python scripts for this workshop.
+These are what you will be running.
+* **workshop_notebooks** contains the same Python scripts as **workshop_scripts**, but they are formatted in a better way for notebook-style IDEs such as Jupyter Notebook.
+* **files** contains 3 data files you will use during the workshop

 ## What You Need:
-* Python 3 on your computer
+* Python 3 on your computer.
+[Here](https://www.python.org/downloads/) is one site offering Python 3 downloads.
-* An IDE which supports Python 3
-Not sure what to do?
-Try downloading the [Anaconda Distribution](https://www.anaconda.com/products/individual) for Python 3.7 and using Spyder or Jupyter Notebook.
+* An Integrated Development Environment (IDE) which supports Python 3 Not sure what to do?
+Try downloading the [Anaconda Distribution](https://www.anaconda.com/products/individual) for Python 3.7, then use Spyder or Jupyter Notebook.

 ## Packages
 You will need each of the following Python packages: